Read This First

 Prompt 1: Discuss how a distorted view of the average human disposition will distort our credences for events related to humans.

-The section turns on Distorted Views and Their Impact on Credences and Concluding Thoughts.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Distorted Views and Their Impact on Credences and Concluding Thoughts in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Distorted Views and Their Impact on Credences distinct from Concluding Thoughts.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Distorted Views and Their Impact on Credences distinct from Concluding Thoughts.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Impact on Credences